liupfskygre/metagenomics-workshop-1/source/assembly/assembly.rst

     assemstats 100 $SAMPLE/contigs.fa

-Try to find-out what each of the stats represent by varying the cut-off.
-One of the most often used statistics in assembly length distribution comparisons is the *N50 length*, a weighted median, where you weight each contig by it's length.
-This way you assign more weight to larger contigs.
-Fifty procent of all the bases in the assembly are contained in contigs shorter or equal to N50 length.
+Try to find out what each of the stats represent by varying the cut-off.
+One of the most often used statistics in assembly length distribution comparisons is the *N50 length*, a weighted median of the length, where you weigh each contig by its length.
+This way, you assign more weight to larger contigs.
+Fifty per cent of all the bases in the assembly are contained in contigs shorter or equal to N50 length.